tonipow3ll/tonipow3ll.github.io/README.md

 # tonipow3ll.github.io
 # Hi, my name is Toni.

-### I’m currently attending UNH's Coding Bootcamp, and learning HTML/CSS, Javascript, and learning MERN stack.
+### I’m currently attending UNH's Coding Bootcamp, and learning HTML/CSS, Javascript, as well as learning MERN stack.

 ### I am excited to continue learning, and hopefully join a team where I can grow my skills.